 2. Ruins of the Loveday Internment Camps

-You may not know that one of Australia’s largest World War II internment camps was located in the Riverland, not far from Barmera.
+You may not know that one of Australia’s largest Second World War (WW2) internment camps was located in the Riverland, not far from Barmera.

 Established in 1941, the Loveday Internment Camps housed prisoners of war (POWs) and civilian German, Italian and, later, Japanese residents throughout the war.

 At its peak, 5,380 internees and prisoners of war lived at the camp, as well as 1,500 armed forces personnel.
 The camp was a large complex made up of a number of camps with POWs and internees held separately.

 Those who worked at the 178-acre camp produced large amounts of food and soap for the army, and wood for pumping stations.

 The camp also produced the greatest amount of opium in Australia, growing poppies to make more than half the Australian Army’s morphine in 1944.

 From the road you can still see ruins of the Headquarters Camp that housed military personnel.
 While these ruins aren’t open for visitors, the Barmera Visitor Information Centre has a display and information about the site.